A wary White House watches to see whether voters give Trump a red light

 "If the House flips ... basically, the only things you can do are things you can compromise with a Democratic majority," he said.
 "And that’s going to be hard to do."

-Some have posited there might be some small room for negotiation between a president and a newly Democratic House who both have some vested interest in showing the American public that they can govern.
+Some have posited there might be some small room for negotiation between a president and a newly Democratic House.
+Both sides might have some vested interest in showing the American public that they can govern.

 Rep. Hakeem Jeffries, D-N.Y., said Democrats are willing to work with Trump on three items he's said he's interested in: lowering prescription drug prices, funding infrastructure projects and eliminating corruption in government.